 - Attend to spills and stains as promptly as possible

-- Don’t rub, brush or massage wool skin products when they are damp or wet
+- Remember not to rub, brush or massage wool skin products when they are damp or wet

-Regular vacuuming with a plain suction vacuum cleaner* will help to maintain wool fibers and longer wool rugs benefit from occasional brushing with a wire pet brush (pet slicker pad).
+Regular vacuuming with a plain suction vacuum cleaner* will help to maintain wool fibres.
+Longer wool rugs benefit from occasional brushing with a wire pet brush (pet slicker pad).
 Small spills can be sponged off with a damp cloth.
-Exposure to strong direct sunlight is best avoided as Ultra Violet will damage the natural fibers and fade dyed sheepskins.
-Do not store in damp or wet conditions as it will cause deterioration to the natural leather pelt may deteriorate.
+Avoid exposure to strong direct sunlight as UV will damage the natural fibers and fade dyed sheepskins.
+Do not store in damp or wet conditions as the natural leather pelt may deteriorate.
 Treat sheepskin like one of the family.

 Brushing is effective on unshorn, long wool products only.
 After washing, the wool fibers will likely revert back to their natural curly state.
-Brushing with a wire wool comb when wet and after drying will help restore the fluffy appearance and natural “loft” of the fibers.
+Brushing with a wire wool comb when wet, and once dry, will help restore the fluffy appearance and natural “loft” of the fibers.
 Please ask your nearest sales office about an Auskin sheepskin care brush.

-Air dry your natural sheepskin by hanging it on a line or by laying it out flat, away from direct sunlight.
-It is important to stretch sheepskin during the drying process to retain the shape and prevent excessive shrinkage.
-Do not tumble dry, iron or bleach your sheepskin – please do not do this!
+Air-dry your sheepskin by hanging it on a line or laying it out flat – although please remember, not in direct sunlight.
+It is important to stretch sheepskin during the drying process, this helps to retain the shape and prevent excessive shrinkage.
+You would be brave to tumble dry, iron or bleach your sheepskin – please do not do this!

-Auskin natural sheepskins can be hand or machine washed in warm water (40C / 104F) using a mild liquid detergent that is suitable for hand washing dishes, on a ‘gentle’ wash cycle.
+Auskin natural sheepskins can be hand or machine-washed in warm water (40C / 104F) using a mild liquid detergent that is suitable for hand washing dishes, on a ‘gentle’ wash cycle.
 Please note that machine or hand washing may affect the appearance of the natural wool fibers and the leather pelt.

 Products with cotton or other backing material are generally not suitable for machine or hand washing.
-Dry cleaning is recommended for any products with backing materials and for dyed sheepskins, as colours may bleed.
+Dry cleaning is recommended for any products with backing materials.
+It is best to dry clean dyed products as colours may bleed.

 Staining occurs when pigments chemically bond with wool fibre.
 Once this bonding has taken place, removing the stain without some damage to the wool pile can be extremely difficult.
-So it’s very important that you attend to spills and stains promptly.
+It is very important to attend to spills and stains promptly.

 DO ‘Contain the stain’

-- Blot up liquids straight away using a paper towel or clean cloth.
+- Blot up liquids immediately using a paper towel or clean cloth.
 In the event of any large area spills, we would recommend putting a clean towel down and standing on it to absorb a much liquid as possible.